Sceptre/sceptre-cdk-handler/README.md

 interoperates, deployed with insight into the various dependencies between stacks.
 Furthermore, using Sceptre's powerful hooks, you can execute customized pre-deployment and post-deployment code to prepare the way for or clean up after a given stack deployment.
-This is powerful and not something CDK provides a means to accomplish.
+This is powerful and not something CDK otherwise provides a means to accomplish on its own.

 ## How to install sceptre-cdk-handler